CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 ## Peer AB2D Dev, Sandbox, Impl environments with the BFD Sbx VPC and peer AB2D Prod with BFD Prod VPC

-1. Note that peering is no longer needed for using the BFD Sbx (AKA prod-sbx.bfdcloud.net)
+1. Note that peering is no longer needed for using the BFD Sbx (AKA prod-sbx.bfd.cms.gov)

 1. *** TO DO *** Determine what will need to be done for BFD Prod